Ableton Live: The Ultimate Overview for Producers

 Here’s the simplest breakdown of each tier:

-• Live Standard—has all the main features, but fewer instruments and effects
+- Live Standard: Has all the main features, but fewer instruments and effects than Suite

 Live is powerful software, and the flagship edition comes with a heavy price tag.
 But don’t think that means that the other versions aren’t useful.

-On the surface, Live Intro may seem limited, with only 16 available tracks.
+On the surface, Live Lite may seem limited, with only eight available tracks.
 But sometimes limitations can boost creativity—especially when you’re just getting started.

 Plus, you can always add your own free VST plugins to your collection for more sonic variety.